-We fully support and comply with the EU General Data Protection Regulation (GDPR) and the six principles of the Data Protection Act.
+We fully support and comply with the UK General Data Protection Regulation (UKGDPR) and the six principles of the Data Protection Act.
 In summary, this means personal information must be:

 (i) processed fairly and lawfully and in a transparent manner

 (ii) collected for specified, explicit and legitimate purposes

 (iii) adequate, relevant and limited to what is necessary